Home

 White-throated Kingfisher 2 Common Iora 6

-Black-capped Kingfisher 1 Large Cuckooshrike 4
+Black-capped Kingfisher 1 Oriental Cuckooshrike 4

 Common Kingfisher 3 Burmese Shrike 2